Table of African Countries*

 Not Free |

-*The ratings in this table reflect global events from 01 January 2003
+*The ratings in this table reflect global events

-through 30 November 2003.
+from 1 January 2003 through 30 November 2003.

-Criteria for designation as an Electoral Democracy: 1.
-A competitive,
+Criteria for designation as an Electoral Democracy

-that states may legitimately place on citizens as sanctions for criminal offenses); 3.
-Regularly contested
+for all citizens (with exceptions for restrictions that states may legitimately place on citizens as sanctions for criminal

 elections conducted in conditions of ballot secrecy, reasonable ballot security, and the absence of massive voter fraud that